 Can I file a lawsuit for this injury/condition?

 Yes.
-You can file a lawsuit against the at-fault driver to sue for pain and suffering compensation as a result of your collision-related injuries, but you will first have to show that the other driver was at-fault for causing the motor vehicle crash and that your injury constitutes a “serious impairment of body function” under Michigan’s auto law.
+You can file a car accident lawsuit against the at-fault driver to sue for pain and suffering compensation as a result of your bulging disc in your neck, but you will first have to show that the other driver was at-fault for causing the motor vehicle crash and that your injury constitutes a “serious impairment of body function” under Michigan’s auto law.

 Additionally, you may be able to sue the at-fault driver for other economic damages, such as excess and future medical bills and lost wages.